Dead City Radio and the New Gods of Supertown

 Dead City Radio and the New Gods of Supertown is the first single from Venomous Rat Regeneration Vendor, the fifth studio album by recording artist Rob Zombie.
 The song was released on February 23, 2013.

 Premise

 The song laments the state of rock radio as it currently stands.

-Video
+Music video

 The video features a breakdancing skeleton along with performance by Zombie's wife Sheri Moon Zombie.
 Zombie stated that as the interest in videos slowly diminished over the past decade, that he got bored with making music videos.
 However, because the band was excited about Mayhem Festival and the album, that they decided to go all out to make an excellent video.
 It's the first music video to feature John 5 wearing face paint.